 Greensburg Conv.
 Center

 Knoxville, MD 21758

-Electronic EquipmentAll electronic equipment should be taken to Washington County's Forty West Landfill.
-Residents need to cross the scales before disposal.
-The minimum cost is $10.00 (for the first 380 lbs); additional fees apply over 380 lbs.
+Electronic EquipmentAs funds allow, the City typically holds an electronics recycling event each November.
+City residents attending this event may dispose of electronic equipment such as televisions, computers, printers, consumer electronics, etc. free of charge.
+The Washington County Forty West Landfill also accepts electronic equipment; residents need to cross the scales before disposal.
+The minimum cost is $10.00 (for the first 360 lbs); additional fees apply over 360 lbs.
 See the County's Solid Waste Department's website for more information.

 Residential Electrical WiringThe recycling facility at Washington County's Forty West Landfill will accept household electrical wiring, appliance wiring, cell phone chargers, A/C adaptors, and Christmas tree lights.
 The facility will not accept television coax cable.
 Contact the County's Recycling Office at (240) 313-2796 for more information.